Cooking with Cannabis Part 1. Making Cannabutter

 6. 2 cups of cold boiled water (for washing the green).

-Melt 100g of butter in a saucepan with water (the water is to make sure the butter does not get burned).
+Melt the butter in a saucepan with water (the water is to make sure the butter does not get burned).

-After dissolving the butter, add 5 grams of crushed cannabis bud or just use shake.
+After dissolving the butter, add 1/8 oz of ground cannabis bud or just use shake.
 Cook for 30 minutes on low heat while stirring.

 During this time, THC will dissolve in butter, while chlorophyll will partially dissolve.